ulcerative colitis

 When medication is no longer effective, surgery may be necessary.
 In this case, an operation would take place where the inflamed part of the intestine is removed.
 In some cases, the entire colon and rectum can be removed in consultation with the doctor.
 After this, a (temporary) stoma will be constructed.
 Another option is that a connection is made between the small intestine and the anus after the operation.
 This will allow you to continue to go to the toilet normally.

-free advice from our dietitians
+Free advice from our dietitians

 Let us help you with your digestive complaints, like we’ve helped many others.
 We will help you find the solution that fits your needs best.